The NHIG is committed to ensuring that blacksmithing and heritage ironwork is represented and taught in the future.

 We have tried to make these sections comprehensive, but please contact us if you know of any opportunities or links that could be added.

-NHIG has played a key role in developing the National Occupational Standards (NOS) for heritage and conservation blacksmithing.
-This has inspired the blacksmithing community to continue and re-write the NOS for the whole of teaching blacksmithing to bring it up to modern standards.
+NHIG has played a key role in developing the first National Occupational Standards (NOS) for heritage and conservation blacksmithing.
+This has inspired the blacksmithing community to re-write the NOS for the whole of teaching blacksmithing to bring the practice up to modern standards.

 The NHIG also runs Continuous Professional Development courses for professionals in the industry wishing to learn or improve their understanding of the issues surrounding historic iron conservation.